The Intel Core i5-12600KF wins in 7 out of 16 comparable specs, with 4 ties. Its biggest advantage is E-Cores (100% better).

 AI Versus Verdict

 The Intel Core i5-12600KF is the objective winner of this comparison, securing more total spec victories than the AMD Ryzen 5 8500G.
-The most impactful advantage for the Intel processor is its E-core count, which represents a 100% improvement over the competition.
-While the AMD Ryzen 5 8500G holds a significant lead in manufacturing efficiency with a 60% better process node, it ultimately falls behind in the broader category of technical specifications.
+The most impactful advantage for the Intel processor is its E-Core count, which is 100% higher than that of the AMD alternative.
+While the AMD Ryzen 5 8500G holds a significant 60% advantage in process node efficiency, the Intel Core i5-12600KF maintains a stronger overall technical profile across the majority of the measured categories.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.